NealOKelly/govuk-joomla-template/README.md

 - right (Use Module Class Suffice: govuk-one-third-right)
 - footer

-Joomla specific css oiis located at /govuk_template/stylesheets/govuk-template-joomla.css
+Joomla-specific css is located at /govuk_template/stylesheets/govuk-template-joomla.css

 ## Disclaimer
 I have no affiliation with the [Government Digital Service](https://gds.blog.gov.uk/).
 If you choose to use this template please read (ad respect) the GDS [guidance](https://www.gov.uk/service-manual/design/making-your-service-look-like-govuk) on using the GOV.UK patterns.
 In particular, services not on GOV.UK must not: